 We believe that capital markets are efficient in the long term, which could be more than a decade.
 We combine Modern Portfolio Theory with empirical evidence and experience to create a strategic model which defines the risk and return profile of each fund.
 This first step creates expectations for risk and return and is the most important stage in designing the fund to meet its investment objectives.
-Our Lessons from History provides information on our strategic allocation and expectations for each each risk category, measured on a scale of one to ten.
+Our Lessons from History provides information on our strategic allocation and expectations for each risk category, measured on a scale of one to ten.

 Tactical Asset Allocation

 We believe that trends can be identified through a pragmatic and flexible approach.
 By adapting the allocation through the economic and investment cycles we believe that value can be added over the long run.

 The investment committee meet regularly to discuss the current economic and investment environment, assess the allocation of each fund and make recommendations for adjustment, to either take advantage of an opportunity or protect against an identified threat.
 Limits are set for each fund to ensure that the risk profile is maintained and controlled.